awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-nodejs-configuration.md

 ```

 Call `setLogger` before you run other configuration methods to ensure that you capture output from those operations\.

-For a list of valid log level values, view the details in the [Environment variables](#xray-sdk-nodejs-configuration-envvars) section\.

-To configure the SDK to output logs to the console without using a logging library, use the `AWS_XRAY_DEBUG_MODE` environment variable\.

 ## X\-Ray daemon address<a name="xray-sdk-nodejs-configuration-daemon"></a>